ThomasSt0rm/VNI/README.md

 # VNI
 ## Why do you read this

-If you don't know what is Venerable Intertia, please close this page.
+If you don't know what is Venerable Inertia, please close this page.
 If you do, please continue

 ## Prerequites